 Every course is organized into chapters, which contain between 8-16 exercises.
 DataCamp supports a variety of different exercise types, each of which consists of several "blocks."
 Blocks are described in the article Coding exercise anatomy.
 Interactive exercises are what makes DataCamp more effective than merely reading a book or online tutorial.
-We are continually expanding our repertoire of exercise types, but this lesson describes the ones that are currently available and gives some guidelines on how to employ them effectively.
+We are continually expanding our repertoire of exercise types, but this article describes the ones that are currently available and gives some guidelines on how to employ them effectively.

 Video Exercise.
 Video exercises include a slide deck and a script that will be recorded and spliced together to create a video.
 Videos should contain dynamic slides and visuals and a narrative that clearly defines the learning objective for that lesson.
 All lessons begin with a video exercise.